-Current Training Plan (July – December 2017): I am currently training for the the Kiawah Island Marathon, a flat course during which I am training to shave 13 minutes off my current marathon PR, or 30 seconds per mile.
+Kiawah Island Marathon PR (July – December 2017): I shaved 5 minutes off my marathon PR at the Kiawah Island Marathon, a flat course during which I chose specifically to make a PR attempt.
 A 20-week plan, this is the first I’ve ever built myself from scratch.
 I’ve used the Lydiard training method to build this plan, following a week-long run training program I completed with Active at Altitude during which we studied the Lydiard method.

 The Black Canyon 100k (November 2016 – February 2017) and Badwater Salton Sea 81-miler (February – April 2017): Ultrarunning expert Hal Koerner published the Field Guide to Ultrarunning, which includes plans for 50k, 50 miles, 100k and 100 miles.
 I used his 100k plan for Black Canyon.
 For Badwater, just 10 weeks after Black Canyon, I loosely followed Wolfgang Olbrich’s Western States 100 plan.
 This plan, just 8 weeks long, is far too aggressive for me in terms of distance.
 However, Badwater is only 81 miles (not 100), and is a far flatter race (18,000 feet of gain in Western States, versus just 9,000 in Badwater), so I took the bones of the Olbrich plan and shaved much of the distance.
 I peaked at only 61 miles for this race, but focused on elevation gain.
 The result was less miles, but more time on my feet and more climbing.
 This, along with the foundation I built while training for Black Canyon, proved successful, and I finished Badwater stronger than I’ve felt in any race I’ve run over 50 miles.